Easy 4th of July Decorations

 Turn ordinary picnic items into adorable Fourth of July decor with simple paper accents.
 We love the way these fun words and phrases turn ordinary ice cream cones into festive Fourth of July desserts.
 Simply print onto plain paper and cut to fit your ice cream cone.
 Secure with a small drop of glue.

-Paper rockets blast off from a shiny sand-filled bucket in this fun Fourth of July decoration.
+Paper rockets blast off from a shiny sand-filled bucket in this fun Fourth of July craft.
 To make each rocket, roll scrapbooking paper into a tube and secure with glue.
 For the nose cone, cut a slit to the center of a paper circle; overlap ends and adhere together using glue.
 Glue a ribbon strip inside the rocket to resemble a fuse, and glue a long dowel inside the tube to support the rocket.

 Sweet Spoon Stamps